Bondster Referral Code 2026: 1% Cashback (First 90 Days)

 What is Bondster?

 Bondster is a P2P (peer-to-peer) loan marketplace founded in 2017 in Prague, Czech Republic.
 It acts as an intermediary between retail investors and credit companies (called "loan originators") that issue consumer and real-estate loans across Central and Eastern Europe.
-In 2026, Bondster is active under new CEO Martin Stibor (since March 2026) and advertises returns of up to 10% a year.
+In 2026, Bondster is active under new CEO Martin Stibor (since March 2026) and advertises returns of up to 12% a year (10% average).
 The platform hit significant trouble in 2025-2026 with several loan originators defaulting.
 For comparison, see Bondora (more stable) or Mintos (the largest P2P marketplace).

 How investing on Bondster works

 Bondster's model relies on loan originators: credit firms that lend to individuals or businesses, then assign those receivables to platform investors.
 When you invest on Bondster, you are buying shares of loans issued by these originators.
 Most loans carry a buyback guarantee: if a borrower is more than 60 days late, the originator is supposed to buy back the loan.
 However, if the originator itself is in financial difficulty, that guarantee cannot be honoured — exactly what happened with some originators on Bondster in 2025.
+On the other hand, loan originator RapiCredit (over CZK 275 million invested through the platform) fully repaid investors, principal and interest included (17% p.a. return) — proof the guarantee works when the originator stays solvent.
 Only deposit funds you will not need in the short term.

 Returns and current offers on Bondster

-Bondster advertises potential returns of up to 10% a year depending on the originator and loan type.
-A 1% cashback on investments is available until the end of June 2026 as an active promotion.
+Bondster advertises potential returns of up to 12% a year (10% average) depending on the originator and loan type.
+A 1% cashback applies, via referral code, to investments made during a new investor's first 90 days on the platform.
 Loans span various durations (a few months to several years) and geographies (Czech Republic, Slovakia, Poland, Spain).
 Returns scale with the originator's risk profile: the riskier the originator, the higher the advertised rate.
 It is advisable to diversify across several originators to limit concentration risk.
 Compare these returns with Bondora Go&Grow (6%, more stable, lower risk) to calibrate your risk appetite.

 Risks and problems reported in 2025-2026